Splintermail/splintermail-client/libacme/DESIGN.md

 overhead to the server.
 If there were a million installations, each updating their certificate every 60 days, and if each took an average of 1 minute to update, that would average less than 12 long-polling connections at a time.

+## ACME Step-by-step

+0. if certificate exists and doesn't need updating, sleep until it does.

+1. if an account is is on file, load it and skip to 4.

+2. if a jwk is on file, load it and skip to 5.

+3. generate a jwk, write it to file

+4. create an account with the jwk, write it to file

+5. list orders.
+If one is valid, take the cert and skip to 13.
+If one is processing, skip to 13.

+6. Create a new order.

+7. get authz in order to view challenge token.
+If status is not "valid" skip to 9.

+8. set challenge token with rest api (blocks until challenge is ready).

+9. post to challenge.

+10. poll for authorization status to become "valid" or "invalid".
+If invalid, log reason and return to step 6.

+11. generate key, write to file.

+12. generate crl, finalize order.

+13. poll for order.status == "valid"

+14. write certificate to file.

+15. delete challenge with rest api

+16. return to step 0.